-What you mightn’t have heard as much about is the city’s growing reputation as a business centre.
+What you mightn’t have heard as much about is the city’s growing reputation as a business center.
 Mexico City’s star is rising as an entrepreneurial hub, with new ventures and startups showing up every week.

 Combine the two, and what do you get?
-A prime spot for a digital nomads and online business people to set up shop for a while (or forever).
+A prime spot for digital nomads and online business people to set up shop for a while (or forever).

 All these new small businesses need a place to operate from, and as a result, Mexico City has seen several co-working spaces pop up in recent years, welcoming residents and visitors with equal enthusiasm.

 Before we continue, two things you need to keep in mind.

 First, as we always say, don’t log into public Wi-Fi anywhere if you don’t have a good VPN service.
 The security of your data isn’t worth risking